Navicat: Navicat Cloud

 Navicat Cloud is a cloud service for users to synchronize their connection settings, queries, aggregation pipelines, snippets, model workspaces, BI workspaces and virtual group information with multiple platforms and devices.
 A user can share his project to others for collaborating on connection settings, queries, aggregation pipelines, snippets, model workspaces, BI workspaces and virtual group information.

 Navicat Monitor

 Navicat Monitor was officially released in April 2018.
 It is a safe, simple and agentless remote server monitoring tool and supports to monitor MySQL, MariaDB and cloud databases.
 Users can access Navicat Monitor from anywhere via a web browser.
 The main features of Navicat Monitor including real-time instance performance monitoring, alert notification, query analyzer, replications monitoring.

 In June 2019, Navicat Monitor supported monitoring SQL Server instances.
 And PostgreSQL was added in February 2023.

 Navicat On-Prem Server

-Navicat On-Prem Server is an on-premise solution that provides the option to host a cloud environment for storing Navicat objects (connection settings, queries, aggregation pipelines, snippets, model workspaces, BI workspaces and virtual group information) internally at user's location.
+Navicat On-Prem Server is a web-based, on-premise solution that provides the option to host a cloud environment for storing Navicat objects (connection settings, queries, aggregation pipelines, snippets, model workspaces, BI workspaces and virtual group information) internally at user's location.
 It also supports managing MySQL, MariaDB, and PostgreSQL databases.